 Sports Extracurricular Activities

-These activities are physical and sports-based, motivating your kids to engage in outdoor exercise.
+These physical and sports-based activities motivate your kids to engage in outdoor exercise.
 Sports activities play a crucial role in developing mental and physical strength in children from a very young age.

 - Martial Arts